NVIDIA/grcuda/docs/grcuda.md

 Multiple host and kernel functions can be grouped and imported into rCUDA in one single step.
 The signatures of host and kernel functions are specified NIDL files using [NIDL syntax](#kernel-and-host-function-signatures).
-All listed functions are registered in the grCUDA `targetNamespace`.
+All listed functions are registered in the GrCUDA `targetNamespace`.

 ```text
 bindall(targetNamespace, fileName, nidlFileName)
 ```

-`targetNamespace`: grCUDA namespace into which all functions listed in the NIDL file that are imported from `fileName` are registered.
+`targetNamespace`: GrCUDA namespace into which all functions listed in the NIDL file that are imported from `fileName` are registered.

 `nidlFileName`: name of the NIDL that contains specification for the host or kernel